kimsammie/plagiarism/README.md

 After reviewing preliminary results, model [paraphrase-distilroberta-base-v2](https://huggingface.co/sentence-transformers/paraphrase-distilroberta-base-v2) was chosen as it demonstrated better accuracy for my dataset.
 Initial results show a lot of false positives because of the common legal disclaimer that's used across the whitepapers.
 In the next iteration, I removed hits against the legal disclaimer and sentences lengths that are less than 20 to reduce noise arising from parsing issues.

+Out of [290 Whitepapers](https://github.com/kimsammie/plagiarism/blob/main/whitepaper_list.csv) examined, the below 3 pairs of whitepapers were detected as potentially plagiarised papers.
+Note that the model detects potential plagiarism according to guidelines typically used in academia and journalism.
+No direct contact with the relevant project owners was conducted for further verification.

+* Sport_and_Leisure.docx vs. AllSports.docx
+* PRIZM.docx vs. Nxt.docx
+* RealTract.docx vs. Constellation.docx

-Out of [290 Whitepapers](https://github.com/kimsammie/plagiarism/blob/main/whitepaper_list.csv) examined, 3 pairs of whitepapers (need to add percentage of hits out of number of all sentences)
+(TO DO: need to add percentage of hits out of number of all sentences, create separate csvs and links)